1. What is Biochar?

 3. How can the production and use of biochar contribute to sustainable agriculture?

-Biomass fuels such as wood, herbaceous materials and agricultural by-products currently form the world’s third largest primary energy resource, behind coal and oil.
+Biomass fuels such as wood, herbaceous materials, and agricultural by-products currently form the world’s third-largest primary energy resource behind coal and oil.
 At best, conventional biomass to energy is considered to be carbon neutral.
 Harvesting biomass to produce energy may not be sustainable because it can result in reduced soil productivity by depletion of carbon and nutrients.
-Biomass pyrolysis addresses this dilemma, because it can utilize waste products and about half of the original carbon can be returned to the soil.
-The deployment of biomass pyrolysis systems can create new local businesses, job opportunities and raise the income of people in rural communities (Okimori et al., 2003).
+Biomass pyrolysis addresses this dilemma because it utilizes waste products and about half of the original carbon returns to the soil.
+The deployment of biomass pyrolysis systems can create new local businesses, job opportunities, and raise the income of people in rural communities (Okimori et al., 2003).
 Farming communities can benefit most from this system because the biochar co-product can reduce or eliminate purchased fertilizers while sequestering atmospheric CO2 (Glaser and others., 2002).
-This can create new profit centers for landowners by creating carbon credits and energy, which farmers can use or sell.
+This system can create new profit centers for landowners by creating carbon credits and energy, which farmers can use or sell.
 This can decentralize fertilizer and energy distribution, making resources more available to farmers.
-It can reduce agricultural dependence on petroleum and natural gas based products by allowing regional energy production that is cost competitive with fossil fuels.
+It can reduce agricultural dependence on petroleum and natural gas-based products by allowing regional energy production to be cost-competitive with fossil fuels.

-That’s the question we began asking ourselves 5 years ago, and after setting up numerous field trails on our affiliate farms, at universities and just about anywhere we could get our hands on.
-What we got was a resounding, “yes”!
-Not only can you grow plants with BioChar, but you can grow them at less cost and in some cases even increase the yield.
-In our 2008 tomato transplant trials at Virginia Tech we found an average 48% increase in yield with just 2-4 cups of our carbon based soil amendment for every 5 gallons of planting mix.
+That’s the question we began asking ourselves five years ago.
+After setting up numerous field trails on our affiliate farms, at universities, and just about anywhere we could get our hands on, what we got was a resounding, “Yes”!
+Not only can you grow plants with biochar, but you can grow them at less cost and, in some cases, even increase the yield.
+In our 2008 tomato transplant trials at Virginia Tech, we found an average 48% increase in yield with just 2-4 cups of our carbon-based soil amendment for every 5 gallons of planting mix.
 The reason we get this crop response is because we inoculate biochar with beneficial soil microorganisms.
-So our product is BioChar plus beneficial microbes.
-It is the action of these organisms that we believe is what is increasing nutrient use efficiency and over health of plants.
-Observations in the field have also verified reduced need for irrigation where carbon based amendments were applied.
+So our product is biochar plus beneficial microbes.
+It is the action of these organisms that we believe increase nutrient use efficiency and overall health of plants.
+Observations in the field have also verified a reduced need for irrigation where carbon-based amendments were applied.

-6. How do I use and apply CHARGrow ® Original Concentrate.?
+6. How do I use and apply CharGrow® BioGranules™?

-CHARGrow ®. can be broadcast, or applied through drop spreaders in most applications.
-When we apply it to our corn and soybean crops we drop it in the furrow right next to the seed.
-That way it will begin to support plant growth as soon as the seed germinates.
-More on application rates is available on this site in our product applications section.
+CharGrow BioGranules can be broadcast or applied through drop spreaders in most applications.
+When we apply it to our corn and soybean crops, we drop it in the furrow right next to the seed.
+That way, it will begin to support plant growth as soon as the seed germinates.
+More information on application rates is available on this site in our product applications section.

 7. How can this technology contribute to a reduction in greenhouse gases?

-Controlled pyrolysis is an approved Clean Development Mechanism (CDM) for avoidance of methane production from biomass decay under the United Nations Framework Convention on Climate Change.
-This energy production system does not rely on planting more forest or agricultural crops to get to carbon neutral, but instead can utilize biomass “wastes” to produce electricity, bio-oils and charcoal.
-When placed in the soil the charcoal retains the CO2 for 2-4,000 years and thus is a true CARBON NEGATIVE technology.
-In a research project conducted with the National Renewable Energy Laboratory it was concluded that for every 1 GJ of hydrogen produced and used 112 kg carbon dioxide is utilized and stored in the soil.
+Controlled pyrolysis is an approved Clean Development Mechanism (CDM) for the avoidance of methane production from biomass decay under the United Nations Framework Convention on Climate Change.
+This energy production system does not rely on planting more forest or agricultural crops to get to carbon-neutral.
+Instead, it can utilize biomass “wastes” to produce electricity, bio-oils, and charcoal.
+When placed in the soil, the charcoal retains the CO2 for 2-4,000 years and thus is a true CARBON NEGATIVE technology.
+A research project conducted with the National Renewable Energy Laboratory concluded that for every 1 GJ of hydrogen produced and used, 112 kg carbon dioxide is utilized and stored in the soil.
 Read more about carbon sequestration here